 After the three schemes were developed, students, mentors, and industry professionals analyzed the house designs, and chose different elements that they believed should be present in the final house design.
 The students then took these design elements and principles and developed a diagram which encompassed all of those ideas.
 The parti which resulted embraced the five design principles developed at the beginning of the semester.
-These principles were expanded upon and became a set of goals for the team in the detailing and completion of the house.
+These principles were expanded upon and became a set of goals toward which the team worked in the detailing and completion of the house.

-Figure 31.
-Parti for the final design of the house.
+Figure 43: Parti for the final design of the house.